 Neurostimulators for Migraines

-There are two main theories that explain how the migraines occur.
-According to the vascular theory, the constriction of the arteries in the head is followed by a decreased blood flow in the area influenced and triggers the pain.
+Two main theories explain how migraines occur.
+According to the vascular theory, the constriction of the arteries in the head is followed by a decreased blood flow in the area that influenced and triggers the pain.
 The neurological theory emphasizes the importance of the nerves and changes in the brain chemicals (i.e. serotonin) for the development of a migraine.
 Let's take a look at neurostimulators for migraines.

 Biofeedback is a therapy based on the vascular theory of migraines.
-It is a technique that helps regulate and gain control of the body processes (i.e. heart rate, skin temperature, brain waves, muscle tension) in order to increase relaxation, decrease pain and overall improve one’s health.
-When using the biofeedback, the blood flow in the extremities as well as in the head area are optimized, and thus migraines can be prevented or treated with this therapy.
+It is a technique that helps regulate and gain control of the body processes (i.e. heart rate, skin temperature, brain waves, muscle tension) to increase relaxation, decrease pain and overall improve one’s health.
+When using biofeedback, the blood flow in the extremities as well as in the head area is optimized, and thus migraines can be prevented or treated with this therapy.

-During a biofeedback therapy session, the healthcare provider teaches the patient certain relaxation, anti-stress exercises and the results can be evaluated by attaching electrodes to their skin and recording the heart rate, muscle tension, or skin temperature.
+During a biofeedback therapy session, the healthcare provider teaches the patient certain relaxation and anti-stress exercises, and the results can be evaluated by attaching electrodes to their skin and recording the heart rate, muscle tension, or skin temperature.

 Neurostimulators have been researched and used for the past four decades.
 Some of them will look like and are worn like a headband while others are implanted under the skin.

-An older study, from 2011 showed great results with an implantable neurostimulation device called Genesis.
-After 12 weeks of using this devices there was a 41% improvement in overall symptoms, and after one year 65% of the patients reported excelled or good pain relief and 68% indicated an improvement in their quality of life.
+An older study, from 2011 showed great results with an implantable neurostimulator device called Genesis.
+After 12 weeks of using this device, there was a 41% improvement in overall symptoms, and after one year 65% of the patients reported excelled or good pain relief and 68% indicated an improvement in their quality of life.

 Biofeedback and neurostimulators are extremely safe (unlike drug therapy) and also effective for both children and adults; thus, they are great therapeutic options that can be used long-term for both migraine prevention and treatment.